Find answers to and guidance on our most frequently asked questions.

 Seeing an abstract before deciding whether to order it for digitisation is really helpful.
 What can I do if there’s no abstract?

-Abstracts aren’t always available because traditional library catalogue records don’t include abstracts so they’ve never been systematically recorded over the years.
+Abstracts aren’t always available because traditional library catalogues don’t include abstracts so they’ve never been systematically recorded over the years.
 You could try checking the university library catalogue for more details, or asking them direct if they can help.

 Yes, they are.
 These institutional repositories are the free, online stores where a university hosts its research outputs such as conference papers presented by its academic staff, often its PhD theses (not always), and some journal articles.